partridgejiang/Kekule.js/tutorial/source/content/installation.rst

 .. code-block:: javascript

-    import { Kekule } from 'Kekule';
+    import { Kekule } from 'kekule';
-    import 'Kekule/theme/default';       // if Kekule widgets is used in browser, the theme CSS should be imported as well console.log(Kekule.VERSION);
+    import 'kekule/theme/default';       // if Kekule widgets is used in browser, the theme CSS should be imported as well console.log(Kekule.VERSION);

 .. code-block:: javascript

-    let Kekule = require('Kekule').Kekule;
+    let Kekule = require('kekule').Kekule;
-    require('Kekule/theme/default');    // if Kekule widgets is used in browser, the theme CSS should be imported as well console.log(Kekule.VERSION);
+    require('kekule/theme/default');    // if Kekule widgets is used in browser, the theme CSS should be imported as well console.log(Kekule.VERSION);

 The default import approaches above include all modules of Kekule.js.